-Consumer proposals will assign you what’s called an R7 rating, which will remain on your credit report for three (3) years after you complete your proposal, OR six (6) years from the file date whichever comes first.
+Consumer proposals will remain on your credit report for three (3) years after you complete your proposal, OR six (6) years from the file date whichever comes first.
 Read more about consumer proposals

-A Bankruptcy will assign you an R9 rating, which will be reported for six (6) years after you complete your bankruptcy (fourteen (14) years if you have been bankrupt before).
+A Bankruptcy will be reported for six (6) years after you complete your bankruptcy (fourteen (14) years if you have been bankrupt before).
+Read more about bankruptcy

 Creditors use these ratings to determine risk and to set your cost of borrowing.
 However, even while in a restructuring program, you can start to rebuild your credit right away, and Bromwich+Smith has the tools and resources to help you do so.

 How much does a consumer proposal cost?